Wolfyxon/godot-BetterEditorPlugin/README.md

 - Many useful static utility functions that might also be helpful outisde plugins

 Feel free to suggest anything you'd like to see!

+## Usage and documentation
+All methods are explained.
+In the script editor on the top right corner press **Search Help**, find `BetterEditorPlugin` then click on it and you will see the full documentation of this class.